timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce_clean_up.md

 # Clean up

+Th
 ### Step 1: Clean-up

-The clean-up reuses the configuration json files you defined for the setup/installatation.
+The clean-up reuses the **configuration json files** you customized in the [getting started](https://ibm.github.io/multi-tenancy-documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances/) section.

-To delete all created resource you execute following commands:
+To delete all created resource you execute following commands in the running `SaaS Container Image`:

 ```sh
 cd $ROOT_FOLDER/installapp